MmaAdeola/World-Internet-Access/README.md

 ## Summary of Findings
-The top five countries with the most internet usage were Bahrain, Kuwait, Liechtenstein, Qatar.
+- The top five countries with the most internet usage were Bahrain, Qatar, kuwait, United Arab Emirates and Denmark.
+- Of the five top countries, United Arab Emirates had the most number of person with internet access.
+-